chochain/nanoFORTH/docs/n4_1_why.md

 > 1 **?z** ⏎<br>
 > 0 **?z** ⏎

-* now we may turn on red or blue LED depending on lighting condition (try blocking the photoresister), **lit** leaves 1 or 0 on data stack, **?Z** takes the value and turns on the red or blue LED
+* now we may turn on red or blue LED depending on lighting condition (try blocking the photoresister), **lit** leaves 1 or 0 on data stack, **?z** takes the value and turns on the red or blue LED
 > **lit** **?z** ⏎

 * define a word **xyz** to keep checking photoresister, turn the blue or red LED on depending on the photoresister value read until button hooked at pin 7 is pushed